 Residents can access an evacuation and travel letter here to support insurance claims and applications for assistance.

-Types of FEMA Individual Assistance approved for New Hanover County residents.
+Types of FEMA Individual Assistance approved for New Hanover County residents who applied by December 19.

 Small Business Administration (SBA) Disaster Loan Program is available to homeowners, renters, businesses and non-profit organizations of all sizes that were affected by Hurricane Florence.
 This program provides low-interest, long-term loans for households and businesses for damaged personal property, transportation and expenses for moving and storage incurred due to a declared disaster.
 SBA is also present at FEMA’s Disaster Recovery Center in Independence Mall.